 Departing Students are dismissed to their parents beginning at 3:00 p.m. each day.
 Please send a note to your child's teacher if there is a change in pick-up plans.
 Students will be dismissed to waiting cars by the teacher.
-Students in the after school care program will be dismissed to the after school area at 3:00 pm and may be picked up by way of the gate to the after school care play yard.
-Students not picked up by 3:15pm will be sent to the After School Care program and parents will be billed accordingly.
+Parents will be called if students are not picked up by 3:20pm.